 Some employers wonder if they can separate the accrued vacation days they’re required to pay out with accrued sick leave and personal days.
 Since accrued sick time is a type of PTO, your state PTO payout laws also apply to your team’s unused sick days, meaning you may have to pay them out when an employee leaves.

-What happens to PTO when an employee leaves?
+What happens to PTO or vacation pay when an employee leaves?

 Unless your employees are members of a collective bargaining agreement (i.e., a union) or have a contract explicitly stating you’ll pay out PTO when they leave, your requirements depend on your state’s paid time off laws.